 MIT Kavli Institute for Astrophysics and Space Research

-MKI is the focus for MIT’s participation in the Magellan Observatory Consortium in Chile, the Laser Interferometer Gravitational-Wave Observatory (LIGO), the Chandra X-ray Observatory Science Center, the Hydrogen Epoch of Reionization Array (HERA), and the Neutron Star Interior Composition Explorer (NICER).
-MKI leads the Science Operations Center for the Transiting Exoplanet Survey Satellite (TESS), a NASA-supported Explorer mission launched in 2018.
+MKI collaborates with global consortiums to support ongoing missions, such as the Magellan Observatory Consortium in Chile, the Laser Interferometer Gravitational-Wave Observatory (LIGO), the Chandra X-ray Observatory Science Center, and the Hydrogen Epoch of Reionization Array (HERA).
+MKI also leads the Science Operations Center for the Transiting Exoplanet Survey Satellite (TESS), a NASA-supported Explorer mission launched in 2018.

 For further information, contact the director, Professor Robert A. Simcoe, 617-253-1456.